Counselling, Psychotherapy & Coaching

 Coaching is typically more future-focused and goal-oriented.
 People may choose coaching when they want support with decision-making, confidence, direction, or navigating change, rather than emotional processing or therapeutic exploration.

-Why these differences matter
+Why these distinctions matter

-A Centre, not a free-for-all
+A centre, not a marketplace

 People often ask